duckietown/lib-dtps/src/index.rst

-Welcome to the Duckietown Pondcleaner documentation
+Welcome to the DTPS documentation
 ===================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   duckietown_pondcleaner/index
+   dtps/index

 Indices and tables